coreinfrastructure/best-practices-badge/doc/criteria.md

 - <a name="documentation_interface"></a>The project MUST include reference documentation that describes its interface.
   <sup>[<a href="#documentation_interface">documentation_interface</a>]</sup>
-- The project MAY use hypertext links to non-project material as documentation, as long as the linked-to information is available and meets the requirements.
+- The project MAY use hypertext links to non-project material as documentation.

 ### Change control